Half Moon Bay Turks and Caicos

 The lagoon on the south side of Half Moon Bay is a very popular spot for kiteboarding when conditions are right.

-Due to a low, sheltering dune peninsula, the interior lagoon offers great flat water conditions even when the wind is high.
+Due to a low and sheltering dune peninsula, the interior lagoon offers great flat-water conditions (even when the wind is high).

-It’s possible to kite to Half Moon Bay (typically from the Leeward Going Through Point area) or take an organized kiteboarding safari offered by one of the local kite schools.
+It’s possible to kite to Half Moon Bay (typically from the Leeward Going Through Point area) or join an organized kiteboarding safari with one of the local kite schools.

 The Channel and Lagoon

-From about 1960 into the 1990s, a channel actually existed where Half Moon Bay is now, between Little Water Cay and Water Cay.
+From around 1960 into the 1990s, a channel actually existed between Little Water Cay and Water Cay (where Half Moon Bay is now).
 Created by Hurricane Donna, this feature gradually filled in over time, and all water movement stopped by 1999.
 Half Moon Bay Lagoon on the south side of the beach is largely formed from what used to be the channel.